json-api-dotnet/JsonApiDotNetCore/docs/ext/openapi/index.md

 In addition to the members allowed by the [Atomic Operations extension](https://jsonapi.org/ext/atomic/), the following member MAY be included in elements of an `atomic:operations` array:

-* `openapi:discriminator` - A free-format string to facilitate generation of client code.
+* `openapi:discriminator` - A free-format string to facilitate the generation of client code.

 For example: